alius-doorstopper/documentation/Writerside/topics/acquisition-module.md

 [Measure]
 osr             = 15          # 1: 64, 2: 128, 3: 256, 4: 512, 5: 1024, 6: 2048, 7: 4096, 8: 8192, 9: 16384, 15: 32768
-meanWidth       = 1           # number of sample to use for the moving average
+meanWidth       = 1           # number of sample to use for the moving average thermistor      = 1           # kind of thermistor used by the probe

 [LoRa]
 address         = 00000000    # 8-digit hex number representing the LoRa address of the device.
 Must be unique.